-Having a good grip comes in handy not just shaking hands, but doing many tasks required of military and special ops personnel.
-Here is a recent email asking about improving grip for exercises that include rope climbs, pullups, and even dry firing with your non-dominant hand.
+Having a good grip comes in handy not just for shaking hands, but doing many tasks required of military and special-ops personnel.
+Here is a recent email asking about improving grip for exercises that include rope climbs, pull-ups and even dry firing with your non-dominant hand.

 Drape a rope over the pull-up bar and grab onto the two ends of the rope to perform your pull-up sets.
 This will simulate rope climbs and really works the grip.

 For this classic grip exercise, tie a weight (5-10 pounds) to the rope.
 This will work the wrists through a full range of motion while also building forearm strength and stamina.
-Build up to a 1 minute set of rolling up and down.
+Build up to a one-minute set of rolling up and down.

-Get a five gallon bucket and fill the bucket with rice.
+Fill a five-gallon bucket with rice.
 Place your fingers about knuckle deep in the rice.
 Open and close your hand fully for 50 reps each hand.
-Works hand, grip, forearm strength.
-Repeat with both hands for 1 minute or 50-60 full open/closes of the hand. you can also try to dig your hand to the bottom of the bucket moving forward by open / closing your hand.
+Works hand, grip and forearm strength.
+Repeat with both hands for one minute or 50-60 full openings and closings of the hand.
+You also can try to dig your hand to the bottom of the bucket by opening and closing your hand.

 If you do not have a vertical rope to climb, moving the battle ropes up and down and side to side horizontally will suffice to strengthen the grip required for rope climbs.
-Lean back a little and grab the ropes to shake up and down and left to right for 1 minute.
-Then try together up/down for 1 minute.
+Lean back a little and grab the ropes to shake up and down and left to right for one minute.
+Then try together up/down for one minute.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.